acquia/blt/docs/dev-workflow.md

 “How do I contribute code to this project?”

-First off, take a moment to review our [Best Practices](best-practices.md) before writing or submitting any code.
+First off, take a moment to review our [Contributing Guide](CONTRIBUTING.md) before writing or submitting any code.

 ## Git Workflow